maubanel/bnb/VisualDesign.md

  </kbd>

- Second Pass of potential logos for the website.
-We want to incorprate more of a custom elements so we decided to incorporate  some designs with a neddle and thread for example.
+ Here below is our second pass of potential logos for the website.
+We decided to go back and add more of a custom feel so we decided to incorporate some designs with a neddle and thread for example.
+We want our customers to know they are recieveing a unqiue suit for themselves.

  ## Icons

 ## Visual Designer

+Below we have both our web and phone prototype verisons with our color pallet.
+We created a range to see what looks better and what colors to use for certain headlines, buttons, text and etc. We agreed we prefer a lighter background which causes the brown to stand out.
+Also we would use the navy blue as our acent color and use it for areas we want to draw attention to such as for promotion tags.

 <kbd>
    <img src="Images/BrownSuitDesignTest.jpg">
  </kbd>